CSCI-4830-002-2014/CSCI-4830-002-2014.github.io/challenges/8/index.md

 # Units

-This week's learning challenge has ONE unit.
+This week's learning challenge has TWO unit.

 {% for unit_key in site.data.challenges[8].units %}